gradle-bom/gradle-bom-generator-plugin/README.md

 multi-project dependency.
 The plugin allows excluding modules & including external dependencies.
 You can configure multiple Maven publications or use default one.

 > Attention!
-Module to be included in a BOM has to have [Maven Publish Plugin] applied
+A module to be included in a BOM has to have [Maven Publish Plugin] applied
 > and configured.

 ## Table of contents